3dreamengine/3DreamEngine/README.md

 If `dream.defaultShaderType` is not set either, it will be `simple` or `Phong`, depending on wether its material has textures.
 The base shader can also set its own light function (the actual thing calculating the effect of light sources), if not, it uses Phong shading.

-### vertex shader
-The vertex shader transforms the vertices, e.g. the wind shader.
-It can be set using the `shader` tag, default is 'default'.
-This shader has to create a 'vec3 pos'.

 ### shader modules
 Those modules can extend the shader to add certain effects.
-For example a rain effect as the one implemted, or a burning animation, or a disolving effect, ...
+For example a rain effect as the one implemeted, or a burning animation, or a disolving effect, ...
 ```lua
 --activate/deactive a module to all objects
 dream:activateShaderModule(name)